ggerganov/llama.cpp/examples/finetune/README.md

   --rank-w2 N                LORA rank for w2 tensor (default 4)
   --rank-w3 N                LORA rank for w3 tensor (default 4)
 ```

+The LORA rank of 'norm' tensors should always be 1.

 To see all available options use `finetune --help`.